OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 ### Go installation process:

-If you haven't installed go click the link and follow [the instructions](https://go.dev/dl/)
+If you haven't installed Go click the link and follow [the instructions](https://go.dev/dl/)

 Make sure you click the right chip that your laptop has.

 If you choose the right version and it still isn't working, follow these instructions:
-1. type in the command ```nano ~/.zshrc``` into your terminal
+1. Type in the command ```nano ~/.zshrc``` into your terminal
-2. add in the following 2 paths into the file that pops up in your terminal:
+2. Add in the following 2 paths into the file that pops up in your terminal:
   - ```export PATH=$PATH:/usr/local/go/bin```
   - ```export PATH=$PATH:$GOPATH/bin```
 3. After you save the changes in that file, source the file using the command ```. ~/.zshrc```.